 Will I be forced to take time off work?

-You may be expected to attend Jury Service during your normal working hours.
-If this is the case, then your employer must release you in order to attend Jury Service or they can be found in contempt of court.
+You are usually expected to attend jury service during your normal working hours.
+Your employer must release you to attend jury service or they can be found in contempt of court.

 It is illegal to punish someone for their involvement in jury service.
 If you have been treated unfairly (such as denied promotion or dismissed) you can challenge this at employment tribunal.

 You should inform your employer that you have received a jury summons as soon as possible and make arrangements for your expected absence from work.
 This will help avoid any problems for both you and your employer.

 I can’t afford to leave work for jury service